U.S. judge dismisses most serious federal charge against Jan. 6 Capitol riot defendant

 Second U.S. judge questions constitutionality of lead felony charge against Oath Keepers in Capitol riot

-But some legal scholars have long questioned whether the expansion applies only to financial fraud or to traditional obstruction-of-justice crimes such as destroying documents.
+But some legal scholars have long asked whether the expansion applies only to financial fraud or to traditional obstruction-of-justice crimes such as destroying documents.

-The Supreme Court in 2015 rejected an expansive reading of a related law, tossing the conviction of a Florida fisherman who destroyed smaller-than-20-inch red grouper to impede U.S. wildlife inspectors.
+The Supreme Court in 2015 rejected an expansive reading of a related law, overturning the conviction of a Florida fisherman who destroyed smaller-than-20-inch red grouper to impede U.S. wildlife inspectors.
 The court ruled that when Congress barred the destruction of any “tangible object,” it meant documentary evidence, not fish — a case cited by Nichols.

 “Congress was faced with a very specific loophole: that then-existing criminal statutes made it illegal to cause or induce another person to destroy documents, but did not make it illegal to do so by oneself,” Nichols said, referring to Arthur Anderson’s actions.
-In passing that portion of the law, Congress closed the loop but “nothing in the legislative history suggests a broader purpose than that.”
+In passing that portion of the law, Congress closed the loophole, but “nothing in the legislative history suggests a broader purpose than that,” Nichols said.

-Nichols said prosecutors never accused Miller of tampering with records, and the judge dismissed the obstruction charge without prejudice, meaning the government could recharge him if other evidence emerged.
+The judge said prosecutors never accused Miller of tampering with records, and he dismissed the obstruction charge without prejudice, meaning the government can recharge Miller if other evidence emerges.